Our Most Inspiring Before & After Makeovers

 Busy floral wallpaper and a choppy flow did not add to the appeal of the pre-renovation dining room.

-Fran nixed the windows on the far wall, opting instead for French doors to connect to the exterior and visually pull the eye through the space.
+Homeowner Fran Keenan nixed the windows on the far wall, opting instead for French doors to connect to the exterior and visually pull the eye through the space.
 She removed the busy floral wallpaper and bathed the walls in the same color as the adjacent living room for a better sense of flow.
 A mix of seating and an antique area rug keep the room from feeling stuffy.

 Living in a horse stable isn’t everyone’s cup of tea.
 But for horsewoman Sam Cato, the draw was irresistible.
 This house sat under the trees on a former estate, a shingle-style cottage that no one would guess had started life as a stable and carriage house.
 Sam teamed up with Charleston designer Melissa Ervin to bring this house back to it's equestrian roots.